NotRiemannCousin/ViewFinder-Copy/README.md

 # Viewfinder Copy

-An exercise in Unity involves recreating a game mechanic from a game called 'Viewfinder'.
-This mechanic revolves around copying objects based on the camera perspective and then placing them back into the world.
+An exercise in Unity with the goal of recreating a mechanic from a game called 'Viewfinder'.
+This mechanic revolves around copying objects based on the camera's perspective and then placing them back into the world.

 *Version: Unity 2021.3.15f1*